vigneshsankariyer1234567890/tp/docs/UserGuide.md

 </div>

 <div markdown="block" class="alert alert-warning">

+**:exclamation: Important:**<br>

-:exclamation: Important: If you are opening Teletubbies for the first time, you should be sure to set your profile before doing any actions.
+If you are opening Teletubbies for the first time, you should be sure to set your profile before doing any actions.
 </div>

 <div style="page-break-after: always;"></div>